No new cases of COVID-19 were reported in the Bega Valley or Eurobodalla shires on Tuesday with latest figures released by the Public Health Unit.

-As of 5pm, Wednesday, March 25, there are now five confirmed positive results in the Bega Valley and three in the Eurobodalla.
+As it stands, as of 2pm Tuesday, March 24, there are three confirmed positive case in the Bega Valley, and two in Eurobodalla.

-It take the number of confirmed positive cases across the Southern NSW Local Health District to 18, adding to Tuesday morning's update of 10.
+It take the number of confirmed positive cases across the Southern NSW Local Health District to 12, with additional cases in Palerang and Queanbeyan shires adding to Tuesday morning's update of 10.

 SNSWLHD Public Health Unit is in contact with each confirmed case and their close contacts, advising them to self-isolate for 14 days from when they were last with the confirmed case.
 They have also been advised to seek medical attention should they experience symptoms.

 Identifying close contacts ensures that those people who may be at risk take the necessary steps to avoid any further transmission.

 It is essential that everyone plays a part in containing the spread of COVID-19 by practising good hygiene measures including:

 - Clean your hands thoroughly for at least 20 seconds with soap and water, or an alcohol-based hand rub.